 I like to use a protein powder that is a blend of whey & casein powder.
 However, I know that whey protein is the most popular out there, and it will definitely work for this recipe.

 Since this Oreo parfait requires no baking, you can swap out any kind of protein powder you’d like without worry.

-I picked up some Cookies & Cream Protein from Quest Nutrition for this recipe and decided to give it a try.
+I picked up some Cookies & Cream Protein from PEScience for this recipe and decided to give it a try.
 I must say, it worked really well.